th3-coder/duckyinterpreter/README.md

 "# duckyinterpreter"

-IMPORTANT: Run program as admin to log keys in admin powershell and cmd terminals \nONLY WORKS ON WINDOWS
+IMPORTANT: Run program as admin to log keys in admin powershell and cmd terminals - - - ONLY WORKS ON WINDOWS